SmaniaD/LaminarFamiliesMaximalBinaryTrees/README.md

-This Lean 4 project formalizes a mathematical structure **BinaryTreeWithRootandTops**, which models a rooted, ordered binary tree whose nodes are pairs of disjoint, nonempty, finite subsets of a finite Childs set of “children,” together with a distinguished set of “tops” acting as the leaves of the tree.
+This Lean 4 project formalizes a mathematical structure **BinaryTreeWithRootandTops**, which models a rooted, ordered binary tree whose nodes are pairs of disjoint, nonempty, finite subsets of a finite set `Childs` of “children,” together with a distinguished set of “tops” acting as the leaves of the tree.
 This is  closely related with laminar families of subsets of Childs.